United Labor Party (New York City): Henry George mayoral campaign

-After the formation of the party, the party leaders reached out to Henry George, who was sympathetic enough to labor to run under a labor banner but also educated enough to be a viable candidate, who eventually agreed to run for the United Labor Party after seeing 36,000 signatures in support of him.
-The party ran for the New York City mayoral position in 1886 with the candidate Henry George, who ended in second, ahead of Republican Candidate Theodore Roosevelt and behind the Democratic Candidate Abram Hewitt.
+After the formation of the ULP, party leaders reached out to Henry George and asked him to be their candidate for Mayor of New York City in 1886.
+George, who was sympathetic enough to labor to run under their banner but also educated enough to be a viable candidate, eventually agreed after seeing 36,000 signatures in support of him.
+George came in second place, ahead of Republican candidate Theodore Roosevelt but behind the Democratic candidate Abram Hewitt.

-The Party also had an unsuccessful attempt to run in the 1887 Philadelphia mayoral election with the candidate Tomas Phillips.
+The ULP also unsuccessfully contested the 1887 Philadelphia mayoral election with Tomas Phillips as their candidate.

 Split

-After the two elections, there was heavy conflict between the Georgist faction of the party and the Socialist faction of the party, eventually ending in a Georgist-Socialist split in 1887, which effectively ended the alliance.
+After the 1886 election, there was heavy conflict between the Georgist and the Socialist factions of the party, leading to a split in 1887 which ended the alliance.